Religions, Philosophies and Ethics

 In Year 2, we offer one core module, Darshana, Dharma and Dao, which examines philosophy in Indian and Chinese traditions.

 There is a choice of optional modules.
 Ethics, Religion and Humanism: Contemporary Moral Dilemmas offers an examination of ethical theories and their application to contemporary bio-medical issues and moral problems.
-Philosophy, Religions and the Environment provides an in-depth examinations of major religious traditions.
-Other optional modules are: Philosophy, Religions and the Environment; Exploring Global Christianity, Power, Duty and Desire: Life and Liberation in the Hindu tradition, Saints and Soldiers: Mysticism, Militancy and Modernity in the Sikh Tradition, and Buddhism: Historical and Doctrinal Developments
+Philosophy, Religions and the Environment addresses questions such as ecological degradation and nonhuman rights.
+Other optional modules offer in depth study of major religious traditions including Christianity, Hinduism, Sikhism and Buddhism.

-The Special Project enables you pursue topics of your choice by undertaking a placement or project relevant to employment, or take part in an international study programme such as Dongguk University Summer School in South Korea.
-A few current students have helped running a summer conference for Year 12 school students and digitising an archive for contemporary religions.
+The Special Project enables you pursue topics of your choice by undertaking a placement or project relevant to employment, or take part in an international study programme.
+Past students have helped running a summer conference for Year 12 school students and digitising an archive for contemporary religions.

 In Year 3, we offer one core module, Studying Religions in the Contemporary World, which enables you to undertake a fieldwork placement of participant observation in a religious community on residential basis.
 Our placement website www.livingreligion.co.uk provides further details of some selected communities such as Samyeling Buddhist monastery in Scotland, a Christian convent, the Hare Krishnas or the Salvation Army.

-Optional modules we offer include: Life and Meaning—a philosophy module on the meaning of human existence, encompassing such topics as absurdity and purpose, identity and mortality; a module on Religion, Philosophy and Gender, Spiritual Revolution: Pagan, New and Alternative Religions in the 21st Century; The Song of the Lord: Hinduism, Religion, Scripture and the Bhagavadgita; The Muslim World; Culture and Counterculture: From Orientalism to the ‘Hippy Trail’; Without Fear or Favour: National and International Perspectives on Religion, Culture and Education (particularly relevant for intending teachers); Buddhism in Practice; and Religion, Culture and Society in Japan.
+Optional modules we offer include: Life and Meaning—a philosophy module on the meaning of human existence, encompassing such topics as absurdity and purpose, identity and mortality; a module on Religion, Philosophy and Gender, Spiritual Revolution: Pagan, New and Alternative Religions in the 21st Century; The Song of the Lord: Hinduism, Religion, Scripture and the Bhagavadgita; Muslim Migration and Islam in Europe; Culture and Counterculture: From Orientalism to the ‘Hippy Trail’; Without Fear or Favour: National and International Perspectives on Religion, Culture and Education (particularly relevant for intending teachers); Buddhism in Practice; and Religion, Culture and Society in Japan.
 The Advanced Special Project or Dissertation allows you to study in-depth a topic of your choice, or an employment-related project.

 - Beyond Belief: Introduction to the Study of Religions and Spiritualities (Core Module)